GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/coding_standard.md

 This section will expand to cover coding rules that are required for compatibility with the Cambridge team's CHERI C and modified LLVM.

-This section is largely a summary of the guidiance in "An Introduction to Pure-Capability CHERI C/C++ Programming (DRAFT)" by Robert Watsno et. al.  This report is in the BESSPIN Group library within Zotero.
+This section is largely a summary of the guidance in "An Introduction to Pure-Capability CHERI C/C++ Programming (DRAFT)" by Robert Watson et al.  This report is in the BESSPIN Group library within Zotero.

 1. Do not cast pointers.
 2. Do not do arithmetic with pointers.